ocassidydev/creditcard-churn/README.md

 - [User Stories](https://github.com/users/ocassidydev/projects/3/views/1) 3, 6 and 7 are relevant to this requirement.

 ### Business Requirement 3 - Group Mushrooms
 - The client has informed us that there are a number of distinct species of mushroom in the dataset.
 They want to investigate if this can be identified by grouping mushrooms with similar categories by means of a cluster algorithm, and to determine the rates of edibility among each identified cluster.
-Ideally, this will allow the picking team to identify certain categorical heuristics for selecting edible mushrooms.
+Ideally, this will provide the picking team with certain categorical heuristics for selecting edible mushrooms.
 - [User Stories](https://github.com/users/ocassidydev/projects/3/views/1) 4, 5, 6 and 7 are relevant to this requirement.

 [Back to top](#table-of-contents)